l to r: Qamara Edwards, Jill Weber, Heather Rodkey, Lucio Palazzo

-Hailing from Michigan City, IN, Jill Weber spent her childhood longing to travel.
-This eventually led her to seek a career in archaeology, landing in Philadelphia where she received her Ph.D. in Anthropology from the University of Pennsylvania.
+Jill Weber spent her childhood in Michigan City, IN longing to travel.
+This eventually led to a career in archaeology, landing in Philadelphia where she received her Ph.D. in Anthropology from the University of Pennsylvania.
 Since 1992, Jill has worked in Syria, Turkey, Armenia, Oman, Iraq, and Italy.
 Along the way, she gained an intimate knowledge of these countries, their cultures, and native cuisines, which inspired her to open a restaurant back in Phily.

 An integral element to her success, Heather has strictly worked at restaurants in which chefs shared a comparable level of credibility and integrity to her own standards.

 To further expand her knowledge of craft beers and wines, Heather organized beer tastings and cocktail gatherings, as well as managed the beverage programs while working at Philadelphia restaurants Rouge and Adsum.
 In addition to her extensive experience, Heather received a degree from the Pennsylvania Academy of Fine Arts, and studied at both The French Alliance and The Wine School of Philadelphia.